pine-lang/pine-lang/README.md

 cf sample | docs
 ```

-- Aliases for table names so that the following can be used:
+- [DONE] Aliases for table names so that the following can be used:

 ```
 cf sample | docs test